Advice image

 An AI-generated resume often uses generic language and all the “right words” that could apply to anyone in a particular field.
 Phrases such as “Possessing strong analytical and problem-solving skills” may surface, but without the substantive examples one would expect from a human applicant.

-“AI-generated resumes and CVs have a tendency to sound like a job description.
+“AI-generated resumes often sound like generic job descriptions, lacking personal voice and authentic experience.
 They would contain very general action words without tangible or relevant information,” adds Imeiniar Chandra, Regional Director at Michael Page Indonesia.

 AI-generated resumes often lack the personal touch that a human writer would bring to the document.
 For example, an AI-generated resume might not mention the specific job that the applicant is applying for or the skills and experience that are relevant to the position.